Co-occurring PTSD Treatment

 • You are a first responder or veteran with PTSD.

-• You will require a high level of support throughout treatment.
+• You will require a high level of support systems throughout treatment.

-If you are unsure whether or not you need trauma treatment, our team is happy to help.
+If you are unsure whether or not you need to enter a trauma treatment program, our team is happy to help.
 We can conduct an evaluation to determine if this treatment approach is right for you.
 Additionally, it is important that you find a trauma treatment center equipped to meet your unique needs.
 Our residential program offers round-the-clock support and structure to get you the trauma-informed care you deserve.
 We combine luxurious amenities as well as evidence-based modalities to address the root of your trauma and encourage recovery.

 Trauma + PTSD Residential Treatment in New England

 The time to get help is now.
-Sana at Stowe provides high-quality treatment for those struggling with trauma, PTSD, and substance abuse.
-Our compassionate and professional staff is dedicated to giving our patients the recovery experience they deserve in a safe and healing environment.
-To learn more or to get started on your journey to recovery today, give us a call or visit our contact form.
+Sana at Stowe provides high-quality treatment for trauma victims, PTSD, and substance abuse.
+Our compassionate team of healthcare professionals is dedicated to giving our patients the recovery experience they deserve in a safe and healing environment.
+Learn more about our admissions process and payment options or to get started on your journey to recovery today, give us a call or visit our contact form.

 2023 National Patient Safety Goals